 Enrollment in the University Health Insurance Plan (UHIP) is mandatory for all international students enrolled at Carleton University.
 Students can also enrol their eligible accompanying family members in UHIP by completing the enrolment form.

-Students can register at Sun Life Financial (the insurance company) to print off their UHIP card.
+Upon arrival in Canada, students can register at Sun Life Financial (the insurance company) to print off their UHIP card.
 The policy number is 050150.
 If students are unable to locate their UHIP card, they should contact firstname.lastname@example.org with their full name and Carleton ID number for assistance.

 - Create a quarantine plan